Creating a Company Culture for Security: What Actually Works (According to 3M+ Hoxhunt Users)

 Including cybersecurity in onboarding: Integrating cybersecurity training into the employee onboarding process ensures that new hires are familiar with your security policies and practices from day one.
 During orientation sessions, employees should receive training on topics such as acceptable use policies, data handling procedures, secure communication practices, and reporting protocols for security incidents.

 Promoting a wider culture of security: Fostering a culture of security will help instil a shared responsibility for security.
-Leaders and managers should lead by example by demonstrating a commitment to security.
-Cyber threat reporting should be encouraged, and employees should be rewarded for identifying phishing emails and following security protocols diligently.
+Leaders and managers should lead by example by demonstrating a commitment to security, cyber threat reporting should be encouraged and employees should be rewarded for identifying phishing emails or following security protocols diligently.

 Step 4: Encourage strong security habits